 Hackers also pray on the lack of oversight from business owners on their employees.
 According to Keeper Securities’ State of Cybersecurity in Small & Medium-Sized Businesses (SMB) report from 2017, 59% of small businesses do not have insight into the types of passwords employees use.
 This means that although the company is liable for a breach, they aren’t enforcing or even aware of the security standards of the passwords in use.

-Usually in form of an email that is spoofed to look like it’s coming from another sender, like your bank, or ISP.
+Phishing is one of the most common tactics hackers use.
+This is usually in form of an email that is spoofed to look like it’s coming from another sender, like your bank, or ISP.
 It will urge you to act immediately or you might lose your account, money, or face infractions.
 48% of hacks on companies last year found that phishing or social engineering were the result.

 Here are the warning signs you need to look out for in a phishing email